hamsternz/PiPico_Drummer/README.md

 It should be able to be adopted to any other I2S audio pack, but you may need to change the order of bits in the "side-set" values in the pio_i2s.pio hardware driver.

+## Building
+If you have the Pico SDK installed, and the encironment correct you should just be able to type:

+    cmake CMakeLists.txt
+    make

+And then upload the resulting image to your Pico

 ## Licensing
 This project is released under the MIT license.
 It is just a hack so enjoy.